Abarim Publications' online Biblical Greek Dictionary

 - The verb κρατεω (krateo); see below.

 - The adjective κρατιστος (kratistos), which is the superlative form of an otherwise not used adjective meaning hold-having.
-It means most-holding and is used as appellation when addressing dignitaries (Luke 1:3, Acts 23:26, 24:3 and 26:25).
+It literally means "most-holding" but it's used merely as an abstract appellation when addressing dignitaries; something like "your excellency".
+It was a pretty common thing to say in the Greek world; in the New Testament it's applied to Felix (Acts 23:26 and 24:3), Festus (Acts 26:25) and Theophilus (Luke 1:3).

 From the noun κατος (kratos) also comes the verb κρατεω (krateo), which describes holding or holding on to someone or something.